menu

 One downside of living in Titus is that it can take a long time to commute to work.
 In Titus, the average commute to work is 37.54 minutes, which is quite a bit higher than the national average.

-Being a small town, Titus does not have a public transit system used by locals to get to and from work.
+Titus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Titus who are college-educated is close to the national average for all communities of 21.84%: 20.26% of the adults in Titus have a bachelor's degree or advanced degree.
+The education level of Titus citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.26% of adults 25 and older in Titus have a college degree.

 The per capita income in Titus in 2022 was $37,494, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,976 for a family of four.
 However, Titus contains both very wealthy and poor people as well.